C2DH/ranketwo/_assignments/social-media-historians/02-historical perspective.en.md

 [card](evolution-social-media)

-Now [read a different version of the history of social media](https://historycooperative.org/the-history-of-social-media/), this time published on the platform _History Cooperative_ by Matthew Jones on 16 June 2015 and answer the following question in your answer form:
+Now [read a different version of the history of social media](https://historycooperative.org/the-history-of-social-media/), this time published on the platform _History Cooperative_ by Matthew Jones on 16 June 2015 and answer the following question:

 - Which two key elements are different in Jones' interpretation of the phenomenon of social media compared to the one offered by Maryville University?